causematch/awscm-proxy/README.rst

 webhooks on a local development server.
 We don’t love exposing local ports on the big bad internet and we’ve had enough of expensive commercial solutions to a simple problem.
 So we built a proxy using dirt-cheap, pay-as-you-go AWS serverless building blocks.
+And we cancelled our ngrok subscription.

-Our solution seemed so obvious, we’re surprised we didn’t find any similar utilities.
+Our solution seemed so obvious, we’re surprised we didn’t find any similar utilities out there.
+So we’re making ours available.
+We hope others will find it useful.
+Drop us a line if you do!

 Features
 """""""""